 Note 1: Advantage should be taken of satellite collocation to perform on-orbit instrument intercomparison and calibration.

-Note 2: Calibration must be done in accordance with established and documented methodologies by the Global Space-based Inter-calibration System and the CEOS Working Group on Calibration and Validation.
+Note 2: Calibration must be done in accordance with established and documented methodologies by the Global Space-based Inter-calibration System and the Committee on Earth Observation Satellites (CEOS) Working Group on Calibration and Validation.

 4.3.1.3 Satellite operators shall ensure traceability to International Standards (SI) according to international approved standards.